All the Business Tools You (Shouldn’t) Have

 The number of marketing and sales tools alone often reaches the high-end range of 6-10 business apps.

-Add a corresponding number of collaboration, accounting, and reporting tools, and you’ve got the total of 30+ business apps.
+Add a corresponding number of collaboration, accounting, and reporting tools, and you’ve got a total of 30+ business apps.

 According to the business apps directory Siftery, large companies are using more than one hundred business apps each.